-After American and Egyptian mediation, the Palestinian militant organization Hamas and Israel agreed on Wednesday to cease hostilities on the Gaza border after a week of fighting.
+Following American and Egyptian mediation, the Palestinian militant group Hamas and Israel agreed on Wednesday to cease hostilities on the Gaza border after a week of fighting.

 The truce isn’t popular in Israel.
 According to a survey published by the Maariv newspaper, just 31 percent of Israelis approve of it.